Council and housing association tenancies: when the tenant dies

 You may be able to take over a council or housing association tenancy if you were living with the tenant who died.

-Check if you can inherit a:
+Find out if you can inherit a:

 If you are a joint tenant the tenancy continues, but in your name only.

-If you don't inherit the tenancy
+If you do not inherit the tenancy

 After the tenancy is ended